BY-Games/tilemap/README.md

 * Swamp

+# Chasing and Catching Agent in 2D Tilemap
+This project implements an agent that learns to chase and catch another object within a 2D tilemap environment.
+The agent's goal is to capture the target object by moving towards it.

+## Environment Setup
+The agent and target object are spawned in random positions within the tilemap at the beginning of each episode.
+The tilemap consists of different types of tiles, and not all tiles are suitable for both the agent and the target object to be on.

+Demo can be found in scene "ML-Agent" and can be tested in Unity.

+## Training the Agent
+The agent is trained using the Unity Machine Learning Agents (ML-Agents) framework.

+During training, the agent learns to navigate the tilemap and catch the target object by optimizing its behavior through trial and error.
+The agent receives rewards or penalties based on its actions and their consequences, allowing it to learn the optimal strategy for capturing the target object.
+To ensure that the agent and target object are placed on valid tiles, the environment uses a position generation function that checks if the generated position is on an allowed tile for both entities.
+If the generated position is not suitable, a new position is generated until a valid one is found.

+You can refer to [ChaseThePlayerAgent.cs](Assets%2FScripts%2FML-Agent%2FChaseThePlayerAgent.cs) script for more details on the implementation.
+## Model
+The trained agent's model has been exported to the ONNX format and saved as [ChaseThePlayer.onnx](Assets%2FModels%2FChaseThePlayer.onnx).

+To use the ONNX model, you will need to have the necessary libraries or frameworks installed that support loading and running ONNX models.
+See more information about requirements and installations at [ml-agents](https://github.com/Unity-Technologies/ml-agents).

 # Minor Changes
 We have added three new features: a goat, a boat, and a pickaxe.
 As the player travels through the map, they will encounter these features, which will change their interactions with the environment.